 Writing(s) on the wall

 Students share their response to a case, question or statement on a flip chart.
 They are then given time to comment on other students' responses.
-This stimulates them to consider the subject matter carefully and to take part in the discussion.
 Answering the question becomes a group process, controlled by the student.

 Formulate various questions/statements/cases and write these on separate flip chart sheets (one per sheet).
 Hang the sheets in the room.
 If you lack inspiration for you statement or question, look at the examples in the Variations, tips & tricks section below.